An Overview of Breaststroke

 The glide

-You should adopt a tight streamlined position.
+You should adopt a tight streamlined position at the end of each kick.

 • Your hands should be parallel, with your thumbs touching.